 Email notification settings

-- Email address that will receive the notifications.
-By default it is the same address that you used for sign-up
+- Email address for the notifications.
+By default it is the same address you used to sign-up.

-- Toggle for receiving emails of successful builds
+- Select to receive emails for successful builds

-- Toggle for receiving emails of failed builds
+- Select to receive emails for failed builds

 Codefresh will send you every week a summary of your builds across your pipelines along with other statistical data.
 This information can be useful if you want to understand your overall project build health and capacity usage.